APSU

 Use staccato exercises for energy.
 Exercise back muscles.
 Be aware of them.
 Use long legato exercises to practice “resisting the collapse.”

-**Breathing throught the nose is an excellent tool for feeling expansion, but can be impractical in a fast piece or when a quick inhalation is needed.
+**Breathing through the nose -excellent tool to feel expansion, but impractical in a fast piece or when quick inhalation is needed.

 I WILL LEARN AND MEMORIZE THE REQUIRED NUMBER OF SONGS.